The Concordat to Support Research Integrity

 For a introductory guide to the Concordat please click here.

-The revised Concordat can be downloaded from the Universities UK website: The Concordat to Support Research Integrity (2019)
+The revised Concordat can be downloaded from its website or direct via this link: The Concordat to Support Research Integrity (2025)

 UKRIO’s Self-Assessment Tool for the Concordat: second edition